 When you apply for a business loan, most lenders make you disclose detailed records of your finances — both business-related and personal.
 Many lenders won’t even consider you for a loan if you don’t have a dedicated business bank account.
-However, if you have a history of keeping your accounts in good order, you may have better luck convincing the lender of your creditworthiness.
+However, if you have a history of healthy cash management, you may have better luck convincing the lender of your creditworthiness.

 3. Provides Additional Security

 Unfortunately, security threats aren’t something your business can afford to ignore.
 In fact, 60 percent of small businesses say attacks are becoming more severe and sophisticated, according to a recent study from the Ponemon Institute.

 While it’s not guaranteed, keeping your business’s funds in more than location may help protect you if criminals hack into one of your accounts.
 At a minimum, you should ask your bank about adding protections to your account when you open it.

 In addition, if you have business credit card or debit card accounts, you’ll need to ensure these account are kept secure.
 This way, you can lessen the chance that an outsider gains access to your business’s accounts.

 The Cons of Opening Numerous Business Bank Accounts: